 The map below, created by Analyst Stephen Lopez of our Geographic Information Systems team, provides a good visualization of the activity across our northern suburbs, which is a major hot spot in our region.

-What’s interesting to note is how this matches up nicely with the direction of job growth… Read More
+What’s interesting to note is how this matches up nicely with the direction… Read More

 The last few quarters, our region’s industrial market has been on a building boom.
 With 23 million square feet now under construction, we are well above any average.
 The obvious warning here is that supply and demand must remain in balance – and record construction must be matched with record absorption.

 When I arrived here three-and-a-half years ago, Klyde Warren Park just opened.
 That was a game changer that we all recognized.
 Our urban core has continued to evolve as occupancy has increased in many buildings and rents are now pushing the $50 per square foot level.
-Our Skyline buildings comprise a variety of assets, from large skyscrapers built in the prosperous 1970s and 1980s to… Read More
+Our Skyline buildings comprise a variety of assets, from large skyscrapers built in the prosperous 1970s… Read More